jsmcconn/esp8266-web-pin-control/README.md

 https://github.com/miguelgrinberg/microdot

-The dev board I had didn't have enough ram to run microdot direction, so I added the module to the micropython manifest and re-built the target firmware, process described below.
+The dev board I had didn't have enough ram to run microdot directly, so I added the module to the micropython manifest and re-built the target firmware, process described below.

 # Build Instructions